developers-of-athens/codeofconduct/README.md

 ####Email Template for Anti-Harassment Reporting

-SUBJECT: Safe Space alert at [EVENT NAME]
+SUBJECT: Safe Space alert at Hack Athens National Day of Civic Hacking

-I am writing because of harassment at a Code for America Communities event, (NAME, PLACE, DATE OF EVENT).
+I am writing because of harassment at the National Day of Civic Hacking event in Athens, GA.

 You can reach me at (CONTACT INFO).
 Thank you.